maxpain62/practical/k8s/15-rbac/eks-pod-access-aws-services-iam-irsa.md

    - In key dropdown select OIDC provider
    - Condition - StringEquals
    - Value - _**system:serviceaccount:default:ServiceAccountName**_
+   - Replace _**default**_ with desired namespace name in which you are creating the pod/deployment
-   - Replace ServiceAccountName with name of service account you will create inside eks cluster with yaml file
+   - Replace _**ServiceAccountName**_ with name of service account you will create inside eks cluster with yaml file
 5. Select policy you want to attach to your role. click next
 6. Provide role name and click on create role.